 The asteroids drifting in the opposite direction, towards larger semimajor axis, meet the weaker J9/4 resonance.
 Some of them are able to cross it, but the rest is scattered.
-This crossing explains, why there is less asteroids behind the J9/4, and why the paucity is size-dependent - the smaller asteroids drift faster and typically cross the J9/4 resonance at low eccentricity and inclination (Figure 10, left).

 Figure 9.
 Proper semimajor axis vs. proper eccentricity and inclination in the surroundings of 7/3 mean motion resonance with Jupiter.
 The resonant asteroids and two adjacent asteroid families, the Koronis and Eos, are plotted.
 From Tsiganis et al. (2003).